kamsolek/WPF_Urbex_app_CRUD/README.md

-# 🌆 Urban Exploration Forum App
+# 🌆 Urban Exploration Blog App

 Simple WPF desktop application for urban exploration enthusiasts.
 Users can create posts about abandoned places, including a title, description, location, date added, and a photo.
 All data is saved locally using a SQLite database.